 - The DP needs to process this request along with the share certificates to the company and simultaneously to registrars and transfer agents through the depository

 - Once the request is approved, the share certificates in the physical form will be destroyed and a confirmation of dematerialization will be sent to the depository

-- This cycle takes about 15 to 30 days after the submission of dematerialization request
+- This cycle takes about 15 to 30 days from the submission of dematerialization request

-- Dematerialization is possible only with a Demat account, Learn about how to open a demat account to understand dematerialization.
+- Dematerialization is possible only with a Demat account,therefore it is essential to learn how to open a Demat account to understand dematerialization

-- Handling of paperwork related to shares in physical format often led to errors and unforeseen mishaps in the past.
+- Handling of paperwork related to shares in the physical format often led to errors and unforeseen mishaps in the past

 - Tracking records and share documents with respect to transfer and upkeep transactions was difficult